neufang/nDegreeFriends/README.md

 has the smallest degree after sorting.

-The following scripts of caculating friends of degree 3 can evaluate the contribution of `uniq.py`.
+The following scripts of caculating friends of degree 3 can simply evaluate the contribution of `uniq.py`.
 The results give the overall number of friend pairs.

 `source drg3.sh input_file | wc -l`